 Is there a minimum number of hours one must volunteer?

 There is no minimum of volunteer hours required.

 Are there any special dress code requirements we need to know about?

 Volunteers are required to wear closed-toe and closed heel shoes (such as tennis shoes).
 Long jeans or pants are preferred; shorts are allowed.
 The work that will be performed is active.
 You will be on your feet the entire time, moving and lifting.
 So, dress comfortably.
-The Volunteer Center is climate controlled-if you are warm or cold natured, take that into consideration.
+The Volunteer Center is climate controlled-if.
 While the atmosphere at the Brazos Valley Food Bank is relaxed, it is important to use good judgement when selecting your attire during the summer months.

 Is there a safe place to keep personal belongs on site at the Brazos Valley Food Bank?

-Currently, the Brazos Valley Food Bank provides a designated area in the Volunteer Center where volunteers can place their personal belongings.
-The designated area will be located at plain sight to allow the volunteers to have a visual of their belongings at all times.
+Currently, the Brazos Valley Food Bank provides a designated lockers in the Volunteer Center where volunteers can place their personal belongings.
+The lockers do not have locks, but will be located at plain sight to allow the volunteers to have a visual of their belongings.